Do I Need Borate in My Pool?

 On the other hand, when pH goes down below the recommended level, it will erode pool parts, causing damage to the plasters and grouting.
 Low pH also corrodes the metal accessories, such as steps and heater, and this may also result in metal stains and water discoloration from corroded metals.

-Since borates keep pH under control, using it will prevent all the mentioned problems resulting from unstable and drifting pH.
-It will also mean easier maintenance since you will not need to use as much strong acids and soda ash to reduce and raise pH levels respectively when out of balance.
+Since borates keep pH under control, using them will prevent all the mentioned problems resulting from unstable and drifting pH.
+It will also mean easier maintenance since you will not need to use as many strong acids and soda ash to reduce and raise pH levels, respectively, when out of balance.

 2. It Helps Prevent Algae

-This is absolutely true: Since borates keep pH under control, the effectiveness of chlorine not be tampered with, and this means that algae will not thrive.
+This is absolutely true.
+Since borates keep pH under control, the effectiveness of chlorine will not be tampered with, and this means that algae will not thrive in your water.

 3. It Reduces Chlorine Usage

 Too much chlorine has been associated with skin cancers and other harmful diseases.
 Moreover, the byproducts of chlorine that accumulate in the water are even more dangerous than chlorine itself.